Robert Kelly (comedian): Career

 Kelly was a part of the New Jersey Bamboozle Festival in 2007 as part of the Pass the Mic Comedy Tour on May 6.
-Kelly also appeared in the 2008 comedy Ghost Town as the ghost of a fat construction worker.
-That same year, Kelly also had a small voice part in the 2008 video game Grand Theft Auto IV as Luca Silvestri, a member of the Pegorino crime family and associate of Ray Boccino, who accompanied the main character in a mission.
+He also appeared in the 2008 comedy Ghost Town as the ghost of a fat construction worker.
+That same year, he had a small voice part in the 2008 video game Grand Theft Auto IV as Luca Silvestri, a member of the Pegorino crime family and associate of Ray Boccino, who accompanied the main character in a mission.

 From 2010 to 2015, Kelly starred as Louis CK's brother Robbie during the first, fourth, and fifth seasons of the FX sitcom Louie.
 Kelly rated his performance on the show as among the best of his acting career.

 Kelly started his podcast You Know What Dude! in April 2010 on RiotCast, a podcast network that he co-owns.
 It is recorded weekly in a studio at the Comedy Cellar.
 Kelly described the podcast as "a true comic hang".
-It regularly features Kelly curating a discussion with three to five comedians, with an emphasis on honesty and "ball-busting".
-His regular guests include Dan Soder, Joe List, and Luis J. Gomez.
+It regularly features him curating a discussion with three to five comedians, with an emphasis on honesty and "ball-busting".
+Regular guests include Dan Soder, Joe List, and Luis J. Gomez.
 The show was produced until September 2014 by Kelly Fastuca, and has since been produced by Chris Scopo.

 In 2012, a comedy book by Kelly, Burr, and Joe DeRosa entitled Cheat: A Man's Guide to Infidelity was released.
 The book followed a short film that the three wrote named Cheat.

 On August 8, 2014, Kelly released the hour-long special Live at the Village Underground, directed by Bobcat Goldthwait.
 It premiered on Comedy Central in January 2015.

 Kelly co-starred in Sex & Drugs & Rock & Roll for two seasons, beginning in 2015.
-It was his first acting role as a regular cast member, and received formal drum lessons for the part.
+It was his first acting role as a regular cast member, and he took formal drum lessons for the part.

+In 2023, Kelly began co-hosting the podcast The Regz, a spin-off from his YKWD podcast, alongside comedians Joe List, Luis J. Gomez, and Dan Soder.
+In that same year Kelly took over hosting duties from Dan Soder on Sirius XM's Bonfire, joining fellow comedian Big Jay Oakerson.

 Personal life

-Kelly is married to his wife Dawn; they have one son, Max.
+Kelly and his wife Dawn have one son, Max.
 In 2015, the family moved from New York City to Westchester, New York.